EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Python_tutorial/creating_web_project.md

    │   ├── services.py
    ```

-3. In the project root directory, run the following command to start the application.
+3. In the project root directory, run the following command to start the application:

    ```
    python run.py